Mini-MBA

-A Mini-MBA is a training regimen focused on the fundamentals of business management.
-The program provides an introductory insight into business, preparing students as well as professionals for what might be a further exploration, or just a foundational understanding of the area.
-While it is named as "Mini-MBA", it is generally not considered as a version of MBA degree, with the exceptions of RWTH AACHEN Business School and Harvard GSAS where the “Mini MBA” is just a smaller version of the traditional MBA degree and does carry academic benefits.
+A Mini-MBA is a high value advanced training regimen focused on business management and leadership skills.
+The program provides an insight into business, preparing students as well as professionals for any Leadership or Management position within an Organization.

+While it is named as "Mini-MBA", it is generally considered as Equivalent as a "shorter" and more "practical" version of an Executive MBA designed for Management professionals or Business Executives within an organization, it is not to be confused with the MBA degree.

+Some of the exceptions are RWTH AACHEN Business School, Harvard GSAS and Steinbeis Management Education where the “Mini MBA” is just a smaller version of the traditional MBA degree and does carry academic benefits.

 Curriculum

-Mini-MBA programs typically cover the content topics of traditional MBAs such as accounting, business communication, business ethics, finance, managerial economics, management, entrepreneurship, marketing, operations, and strategic management.
+Mini-MBA programs typically cover all the content topics of traditional MBAs such as accounting, business communication, business ethics, finance, managerial economics, management, leadership, agile, AI, entrepreneurship, marketing, operations, and strategic management.

 In addition to the general Mini-MBA programs where the program covers general business concepts, some colleges offer Mini-MBA specializations in areas such as social media marketing, digital marketing and sustainable innovation.

 The Harvard GSAS Mini MBA, (as it is a smaller version of HBS MBA) uses the “case-method” teaching which is very common at Harvard business courses.